 The compliance rate for this measure was 0%.
-The measure was applied to records in all 48 files in the sample and none of the files were rated achieved.
-To receive a rating of achieved, the file contained documentation confirming that in-person contact with the caregiver in the caregiver's home had occurred at least once every 90 days.
+The measure was applied to records in all 37 files in the sample and none of these files were rated achieved.
+To receive a rating of achieved, the file had to contain documentation confirming that in-person contact with the caregiver in the caregiver's home had occurred at least once every 90 days.

-Of the 48 files rated not achieved, 43 had documentation indicating that in-person visits in the caregiver's home had occurred but not always within 90 days of the previous visit; and 5 had no documentation indicating that in-person visits in the caregiver's home had ever occurred during the three-year audit timeframe.
-Based on the documentation in the files, 259 in-person visits occurred during the audit timeframe, with an average of 5 visits per family care home in 3 years.
+Of the 37 files rated not achieved, 34 had documentation indicating that in-person visits in the caregiver's home had occurred, but not always within 90 days of the previous visit; and 3 had no documentation indicating that in-person visits in the caregiver's home had ever occurred during the three-year audit timeframe.
+Based on the documentation in the files, 214 in-person visits occurred during the audit timeframe, which averaged 6 visits per family care home in three years.